 You could also run one copy of Rattata, which provides you with another free retreat, and an additional way to deal with Ditto as an added bonus.
 But it's an additional low HP Basic, and it can be risky to carelessly send it against Mr Mime, as your opponent may retreat and send an attacker to K.O. it.
 Using Lass at such a time would be crucial, as it strips your opponent of PlusPower they might need if they do not run Hitmonchan, and don't have a charged attacker on the field.

 And if you removed Mr. Mime's Energies beforehand, they can no longer switch out since you also removed their Switch and Computer Search from their hand.

 In the next episode:

-I'll talk about the Team Rocket expansion, as well as the Vending Machine cards, which were never released outside Japan.
+I'll talk about the Team Rocket expansion, where Team Rocket attempted to steal all the fun from Pokémon TCG; as well as the Vending Machine cards, which were never released outside Japan.

-As always, you can subscribe to our RSS Feed and follow Poképlayer on Twitter to know when there's an update.
+As always, you can subscribe to the RSS Feed and follow Poképlayer on Twitter to know when there's an update.